Yasi92/read-and-recommend/testing.md

 - I log in to my account, type the book title I want to edit in the search box, click on the book, from the book detail page I can see an "Edit" button, I click on that, and next I will be navigated to a page with a pre-filled form with the book details and from there I will be able to modify any field I want and finally click on the "Submit button".
 I will be provided with a feedback message confirming that I Edited the book.
 9. As a returning visitor, I would like to Remove a book I added to the website.
 - I log in to my account, navigate to the profile page, scroll down the page until I find the intended book, click on the "Delete" button which opens to modal confirming if I am sure I want to delete the book, I click on "Yes" button and the book will be removed.
 I will be provided with a feedback message confirming that I deleted the book.
-- I log in to my account, type the book title I want to edit in the search box, click on the book, from the book detail page I can see an "Delete" button, I click on that, and next I will be navigated to a page with a pre-filled form with the book details and from there I will be able to modify any field I want and finally click on the "Submit button".
+- I log in to my account, type the book title I want to edit in the search box, click on the book, from the book detail page I can see a "Delete" button, I click on that, and next I will be navigated to a page with a pre-filled form with the book details and from there I will be able to modify any field I want and finally click on the "Submit button".
 10. As a visitor, I would like to filter the books by the category I am looking for.
 - I navigate to the home page (whether I am logged in or not), select the category from the collection bar, and then I can see all the books with the category I am interested in.